ishan0102/rsrch/README.md

-# Download arXiv Papers from Notion
+# Download Papers from a Notion Database
 If you have a Notion page with `Title` and `URL` fields of arXiv papers, this will download them to the `papers/` directory.
 <p align="center">
   <img width="800" alt="image" src="https://user-images.githubusercontent.com/47067154/209739153-814b31ac-d2e8-4b80-b622-ee0ae607019f.png">